creativeprojects/resticprofile/README.md

 For the rest of the documentation, I'll be showing examples using different formats, but mostly TOML and YAML.

 # Table of Contents

+This README is getting too big now, so I'm in the process of moving most of its content into a proper documentation.

+**This is work in progress** but you can still [check the documentation out here](https://creativeprojects.github.io/resticprofile/).

 <!--ts-->
 * [resticprofile](#resticprofile)
 * [Table of Contents](#table-of-contents)